Festuca gautieri: Distribution and habitat

-The bear-fur-wingel is widespread in the southwest of Europe above all in the Pyrenees.
+The bearskin fescue is widespread in the southwest of Europe above all in the Pyrenees.
 Its range extends from northern Morocco to eastern and north-eastern Spain and south-western France.
 It needs permeable, but moisture-storing soils in a semi-shade location.

 Other

 The bearskin fescue forms a hybrid with Festuca eskia, called Festuca ×picoeuropeana Nava.

 Due to its attractive, almost spherical shape, the bearskin fescue is used as an ornamental plant in gardening and landscaping.
 It is undemanding and particularly suitable for rock gardens and heather gardens as well as for tub planting.